HectorSHuamani/Spotifu/README.md

 ## Contact

-For any inquiries or feedback, please contact Héctor Soto at developer.hec@gmail.com
+For any inquiries or feedback, please contact with me at developer.hec@gmail.com